SFPC/BeginningCodersBootcamp/1_graphics_variables_functions/README.md

 ### New project layout

-First, we created a blank openFrameworks project.
+First, we create a blank openFrameworks project.
 The following files are created for us.

 -   `main.cpp` — we usually don't need to change this file; however, we can change the dimensions of the window here.
 -   `ofApp.cpp` — this is the main file you'll edit, where most of your code will go.